kelektiv/node-cron/README.md

 ### Acknowledgements

 This is a community effort project.
 In the truest sense, this project started as an open source project from [cron.js](http://github.com/padolsey/cron.js) and grew into something else.
 Other people have contributed code, time, and oversight to the project.
-At this point there are too many to name here so We'll just say thanks.
+At this point there are too many to name here so we'll just say thanks.

+Special thanks to [Hiroki Horiuchi](https://github.com/horiuchi), [Lundarl Gholoi](https://github.com/winup) and [koooge](https://github.com/koooge) for their work on the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) typings before they were imported in v2.4.0.

 ## License